hjr3/hjr3.github.io/content/2024-09-21-why-your-rails-like-framework-is-not-widely-used.md

 ## API First

-My experience with Ruby on Rails is that the "view" was in a constant state of flux.
-I do not really fault Rails as the frontend ecosystem for web development has been fragmented for years with no clear winner.
-To make matters worse, the frontend space is now much more diverse.
+A rails-like framework typically uses the model–view–controller (MVC) pattern.
+One big impediment to establishing conventions is that the "view" has been in a constant state of flux for years as the frontend ecosystem for web development has been fragmented with no clear winner.
+To make matters worse, the frontend space is much more diverse than it was in 2003.
 We now have mobile apps, TUIs, IoT, VR and many more interfaces.
 These frontends often have their own development stories that are not easily integrated with.
 The common denominator to all of these frontend interfaces is that they need an API.
 It is also exceedingly common to build APIs that are only called by other APIs.
 Focus on APIs first and worry about the view layer later.

 Being API first is only part of the decision.
 We have multiple protocols to choose from: REST, GraphQL, gRPC and many more.
 We need a protocol that can be used for both public and private APIs.
 We know that public GraphQL APIs have adoption issues.
 Even [Github failed to convince developers to use their GraphQL API](https://github.blog/changelog/2022-08-18-deprecation-notice-graphql-for-packages/).
 So, GraphQL is out.
 We also know that gRPC makes heavy use of HTTP/2 but [the majority of websites still use HTTP/1.1](https://w3techs.com/technologies/details/ce-http2).
 That being said, [96% of browser support HTTP/2](https://caniuse.com/?search=HTTP%2F2) so gRPC could be a viable option.
 I think the main reason to continue to use a RESTful API is that every frontend supports RESTful APIs but not every frontend has the tooling to support gRPC.